hyperlab/my-react-carousel/README.md

 ### render (props => ReactElement)

 The render API is a way to extend the Carousel from the standard behaviour.
 Whatever you return from this function is what will be rendered in the DOM.
-These are the props passed to the render function:
+These are the props passed to the render function, in addition to the config settings above which is also passed:

 #### slides (ReactElement)